Appeal to Fear Marketing Psychology: Does Scaring Your Buyer Work?

 If you’re just looking for a quick answer, yes, appeal to fear marketing does work.
 It works at creating negative emotions.

-But does it actually spur desired buyer action?
+But does it actually spur the buyer to take the desired action?

 Almost every purchase we make as humans is based not just on need, but also emotions.